 Constraints and Ethical Considerations

 Several constraints impede sustained digital transformation at Citizens SS-Ibanda.
+Drawing on challenge-prioritisation frameworks used in similar low-resource contexts (Nantagya et al., 2026), these constraints can be ranked in order of criticality: (1) unreliable power supply and connectivity, which are the foundational barriers blocking all other digital activities; (2) limited teacher professional development in digital pedagogy and AI literacy; (3) insufficient devices and financial resources; and (4) absence of formal institutional policies and governance structures.
+This ranking is intended to guide policymakers and practitioners in sequencing interventions for maximum impact.
 Infrastructure gaps, including unreliable electricity and weak internet, limit the scale and reliability of e-learning and AI-assisted activities.
 Human-capacity constraints arise from limited teacher training in digital pedagogy and AI literacy, which affects the quality and consistency of technology-integrated lessons.
 Financial constraints mean that the school cannot afford reliable broadband, sufficient devices, or regular software upgrades without external support.

 Ethically, the study adhered to principles of informed consent, confidentiality, and non-maleficence.
 Teachers and students were assured that participation was voluntary and that their identities would not be disclosed.
 The use of AI tools in the classroom raised additional ethical questions, such as data privacy, algorithmic bias, and the risk of over-reliance on technology.
 Teachers were encouraged to supervise AI-generated content carefully and to ensure that learners remained actively engaged in critical thinking rather than passive consumption.

+Equity, Gender, and Digital Inclusion

+Digital inclusion and gender equity are critical dimensions of educational technology that the original study design did not address explicitly.
+Emerging evidence from Ugandan secondary schools suggests that female students face compounded barriers to digital access, including restricted mobile-phone ownership, fewer after-school hours to practice ICT skills, and cultural expectations that deprioritise girls’ technology engagement (UNESCO, 2025).
+At Citizens SS-Ibanda, the uneven distribution of personal devices reported by teachers likely masks gendered patterns: girls who share phones with family members may have less consistent and more supervised access than their male peers.
+Future research should disaggregate device-access and e-learning engagement data by gender, disability status, and socio-economic background to identify and address structural inequities.
+Schools should also develop targeted inclusion strategies—such as dedicated device-loan programmes for female learners and digital-literacy sessions that acknowledge gender-specific barriers—to ensure that digital transformation does not reproduce or deepen existing inequalities.

 Discussion